jotd666/donkey_kong/README.md

 - 100% identical game, 50fps on A500/68000 1MB
 - high score save
 - kill screen fix (level 22, good luck for reaching that!)
+- option to change level orders from original to alternate/crazy kong
+- "nice barrel" option (found in one japan version): barrels don't fall on Mario when Mario is at the top of the ladder.

 Instructions: